RobotecAI/RobotecGPULidar/docs/PclExtension.md

 ## Building

 Before building RGL PCL extension, it is necessary to install the required dependencies.
-Run the setup script with `--install-pcl-deps` flag to download and install them.
+Run the setup script with the `--install-pcl-deps` flag to download and install them.
 It could take some time (Point Cloud Library is built from source):

 ```bash
 # Linux: